 (7) Any University personnel or students may contact Parking Services to transfer responsibility for citations received by their guests to themselves.
 This in no way implies the fine will be suspended, only that the guest will not be billed or pursued to pay the fine.
 The University personnel or students will be responsible and have all avenues of appeal available as if the citation were issued to them personally.

-Where can I park my motorcycle or scooter?Motorcycles and scooters can share the signed “motorcycle parking only” spaces in any posted lot.
-As long as you have a valid virtual permit registered to the motorcycle license plate, you may also park it in any regular parking space as long as it is a zone that your virtual permit is permitted to park in.
+Where can I park my motorcycle or scooter?Motorcycles and scooters are considered "vehicles" and must have a valid virtual permit (long or short term).
+They can share the signed “motorcycle parking only” spaces in any posted lot.
+As long as you have a valid virtual permit registered to the motorcycle's license plate, you may also park it in any regular parking space (as long as it is a zone that your virtual permit is permitted to park in).

-Is there somewhere I can park my Electric Vehicle?There are charging stations in lot 8 and lot 27.
+Is there somewhere I can park my Electric Vehicle?There are charging stations in lot #8 and lot #27.
 The time limit is four hours maximum.
-You must have a valid virtual permit or meter receipt for your electric vehicle to park in these spaces and use the charging spaces.
+You must have a valid virtual permit (long or short term) for your electric vehicle to park in these spaces and use the charging spaces.
 All vehicles parked in EV spaces must be plugged in and charging at the station.

 SOU Parking Services